 Students may keep the Elon 101 advisor after officially dropping the class.
-This advisor will assist with preregistration and other concerns when the student schedules appointments.
+This advisor will assist with registration and other concerns when the student schedules appointments.

 *The following information does not apply to transfer students or readmitted students.
 Please visit the Academic Advising for Transfer Students page or the Academic Advising for Readmitted Students page for more information.

 Once students are admitted to Elon they are invited to attend a Spring Orientation Weekend.
 A paid deposit secures their spot for the weekend and the deposit is applied to their university tuition.
 Students receive an advising folder with an instruction sheet explaining how to access Elon's online course request module.
-This electronic site discusses majors, outlines freshman core requirements and suggests freshman level courses to satisfy Elon Core requirements and major requirements.
+This electronic site discusses majors, outlines first-year foundations requirements and suggests first-year courses to satisfy Elon Core requirements and major requirements.
 Most first-year students will not have a major course in the first fall semester.

 Students who cannot attend a Spring Orientation Weekend are mailed course request materials.
 If necessary, students may call the Advising Center for assistance at (336) 278-6500.

-Except for special populations, i.e. honors, early action/ early decision, etc., course requests are processed in date order.
-Students are likely to receive more of their first choice course requests if they are returned promptly.
+Professional advisors in the advising center will use students course request forms to create a fall schedule.
 Registration days are also held at the beginning of each term.
-Preregistered first-year students must meet with their academic advisor who is also their Elon 101 instructor in order to obtain access to online drop/add procedures.
+Registered first-year students must meet with their academic advisor who is also their Elon 101 instructor in order to obtain access to online drop/add procedures.

 First-year students who choose to enroll at Elon beginning with the spring term will be contacted by Academic Advising to schedule their courses.